 Learn more about decorating with branches here!

 Dried wheat is a popular way to decorate for fall.
-A simple bundle wrapped with some ribbon or fabric can be used to adorn a shelf or mantel, or hung on a door to replace a traditional fall wreath.
+A simple bundle wrapped with some ribbon or fabric can be used to adorn a shelf or mantel, or hang a wheat sheaf on your door to display as a wreath!

 Did you know that it’s easy to make your own preserved wheat?
 Using fresh wheat, simply hang it upside down by the stalks in a dark, warm room (70-75 degrees F) for 2 – 3 weeks.
 And voila – you’ll have your own dried wheat bundles that you can use throughout your home.